dev-coco/MacCleaner/README.md

 # MacCleaner
-This is a open source software, used for clean up Mac cache file.
+Mac Cleaner is an open source software, used for clean up Mac cache file.
 Easy and safe.

 [Home page](https://dev-coco.github.io/)
 # Feedback